How to make a one-bowl, gluten-free chocolate chip banana bread. Simple and easy recipe with gooey, chocolaty goodness in every bite!

 - Gently fold 1 cup of the chocolate chips into the bread batter, mixing them in well.

 - Pour or scrape the batter into the prepared loaf pan, and sprinkle the top with the extra 1/4 cup of chocolate chips.

-- Bake at 350° F for about 1 hour, or until a cake tester or toothpick inserted into the center comes out clean.**
+- Bake at 350° F for about 1 hour, or until the top is a deep golden-brown and a toothpick or cake tester inserted into the center comes out clean.